supabase/supabase/examples/realtime/nextjs-authorization-demo/README.md

 # SupaSecureSlack

-Example application on how you can use Realtime Authorization feature to limit access to Realtime [Channels](https://supabase.com/docs/guides/realtime/concepts#channels) and limit access to the [Broadcast](https://supabase.com/docs/guides/realtime/broadcast) feature.
+Example application on how you can use Realtime Authorization to limit access to Realtime [Channels](https://supabase.com/docs/guides/realtime/concepts#channels) and [Broadcast](https://supabase.com/docs/guides/realtime/broadcast) and [Presence](https://supabase.com/docs/guides/realtime/presence) extensions.

 You can provide feedback on our [Github Discussion](https://github.com/orgs/supabase/discussions/22484).

 ## Objective

-Build a chat system using Realtime Broadcast with Authorized Channels where users can create rooms and invite existing users to a room.
+Build a chat system using Realtime Broadcast and Presence with Authorized Channels where users can create rooms and invite existing users to a room.

-Each room restricts the number of users authorized by applying RLS policies applied to `public` schema tables you'll be creating and the auto-generated `realtime` schema tables.
+Each room restricts users authorized by applying RLS policies applied to the `public` schema tables you'll be creating and the auto-generated `realtime.messages` tables.

 ## Run It